tercen/scale_min_max_app/README.md

 ##### Description

-`scale_min_max_app` is an application that performs rescaling of the data such that all feature values are in the range [0, 1].
+`scale_min_max_app` is an application that performs rescaling of the data such that all observations are in the range [0, 1].

 ##### Details